DentalCare Logo

 Upon completion of this course, the dental professional should be able to:

-• Discuss in general terms the approval process of new drugs and its limitations as they relate to ADRs.
+• Discuss in general terms the approval process of new drugs and their limitations as they relate to ADRs.

 • Discuss “on-target,” “off-target,” and cytotoxic mechanisms of ADRs.